EXPEDITION VIDEO 1: Tornado at Sharon/Medicine Lodge, Kansas - Watch video

 After several hills and valleys on US 160, I came upon a very convenient scenic overlook at the crest of a hill that provided a perfect view of the storm and a new cell to the south.

-A small observer convergence was taking place at the overlook, including Gene Moore and a couple of storm observers all the way from Florida.
+A small chaser convergence was taking place at the overlook, including Gene Moore and a couple of storm photographers all the way from Florida.
 I had a good time meeting and chatting while we watched the incredible development to our west and south.
 What a show - LP-like structures, mammatus, 'reverse convection' from the anvil, big CGs arcing down from the anvils, incredible vertical motion on the Cb towers.
-Saw the DOWs go by, followed by a long caravan of storm observers.
+Saw the DOWs go by, followed by a long caravan of storm photographers.
 When the first fat raindrops started falling, we all packed up and headed out.

 Like many others, I too was tempted to go for the northern cell(s) as the first mesos showed up on WxWorx and the tornado warnings for Pratt came out, but I knew I would get cored by the southern storm if I tried it, as it was already bearing down on Medicine Lodge.
 I decided to move east out of the precip of the southern storm and find a place to set up and watch its now huge rain-free base: